Get Free Solar Panel Quotes

 Here’s the full article: 1 in 2 Brits would be happy to live next to an onshore wind farm

-78% of Brits want the UK government to invest in more renewable energy
+Bar chart showing that 78% of British people want the government to invest in renewable energy

 When asked which energy option the UK government should be investing in, the public overwhelmingly pointed to renewable power.